nawabahmadreshi/documentation/pages/other/epsilon-harmony.md

 The Branch [Quick Link creator](/getting-started/creating-links/dashboard/) also scrapes your web URL for deep link data to make link creation even easier.
 [Hosting Deep Link Data](/getting-started/hosted-deep-link-data/guide/) on your website will make using Branch products easier in future.
 {% endprotip %}

-In the meantime, you can proceed to the next step: **Configure ESP**.
+In the meantime, you can proceed to the next step: **Configure ESP**. -->

 ## Configure your ESP

 To open the app directly on iOS 9.2+, you must configure your Epsilon Harmony integration to support [Universal Links](/getting-started/universal-app-links/), and configure your app to support Epsilon Harmony + Universal Links.

-### Tell us your click tracking IP

-When you whitelabel your click tracking domain with Epsilon Harmony, you will change the DNS record for your domain to an IP.
+### Prerequisites

+- Confirm with your Branch Account Manager that you are enabled for the Branch email product.
+- Notify your Epsilon Harmony Account Manager that you plan to use Branch Deep Linked Email.
-Ask your Harmony Account Manager to provide the IP that you have set your domain to, and give it to your Branch Account Manager.
+- Ask your Harmony Account Manager to provide the IP that you set your click tracking domains to, and give that IP to your Branch Account Manager.

+### Create a click tracking domain

+We recommend creating a new click tracking domain for the Epsilon Harmony integration.
+You can switch over your production click tracking domain to Epsilon but we recommend testing with a different domain to get started.

+1. Create a new click tracking domain like `clicktrack2.mycompany.com`
+1. CNAME that click tracking domain to `epsilon.thirdparty.bnc.lt`
+1. Notify your Branch and Epsilon Account Managers that you have prepared your domain.
+1. Branch will configure your domain and notify your Epsilon Account Manager that the domain is ready.
+1. Epsilon will whitelist your integration.

 Once you've done this, an AASA file - required for Universal Links - specific to that domain will be generated.

 ### Configure your app for your click tracking domain

-{% image src="/img/pages/third-party-integrations/responsys/configure-responsys-2.png" center 2-thirds alt='Developer email' %}

-In this prompt, enter the email of someone on your team who is qualified to modify your iOS app, and then click **Send**.
-They will complete the [technical setup](#technical-setup) steps below.

 ## Technical setup